ravi03071991/HolyBot/README.md

 # HolyBot

-🚀 HolyBot answers your queries based on Bhagwad Gita/ Quran/ Bible.
+🚀 HolyBot gives answers and relevant verses for your queries based on Bhagwad Gita/ Quran/ Bible.

 This project is built using Pinecone and OpenAI ChatGPT.
 - Get your pinecone api key, environment [here](https://app.pinecone.io/organizations/-NMeB1SFhOs6iUwHoAtz/projects/us-east1-gcp:e749001/indexes)